Nugasnakarmi/pz-cheeseria-web-app/README.Docker.md

 When you're ready, start your application by running:
 `docker compose up --build`.

-Your application will be available at http://localhost:4200.
+Your application will be available at http://localhost.

+Since the API hasn't been dockerized in the same project will need to be run separately.

 ### Deploying your application to the cloud